rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/scanner.md

   behaviour is the same as softwareReticle.
 <br /><b>softwareReticle:</b>
-  Enables picklist mode so that only the barcode in the center of the image is decoded.
+  Enables picklist mode so that only the barcode in the center of the image is decoded on WM/CE & under the cross-hair on Android.
 This is most useful when used in conjunction with static and dynamic reticle viewfinder modes.</DESCDETAIL><i>Applicable scanner types: Imager / Camera Only</i><br /><i>Default: Device specific</i></td></tr><tr><td class="clsSyntaxCells clsOddRow"><b>viewfinderMode:[Value]
 </b></td><td class="clsSyntaxCells clsOddRow">Configures the mode of the scanner viewfinder window.
 This attribute is not supported on all Scanners and will interact with the picklistMode parameter, see the EMDK for C help file for more information.
 <DESCDETAIL>